apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

    Currently, the Iceberg official `iceberg-flink-runtime` jar that supports Flink 1.13 isn't released.
    Here, we provide a `iceberg-flink-runtime` jar supporting Flink 1.13, which is built based on the master branch of Iceberg.
    You can download the `iceberg-flink-runtime` jar from the [apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/) once Iceberg 0.13.0 is released.
-2. All the following commands for entering the container should be executed in the directory of the `docker-compose.yml` file.
+2. All the following commands involving `docker-compose` should be executed in the directory of the `docker-compose.yml` file.

 To start all containers, run the following command in the directory that contains the `docker-compose.yml` file:
 ```shell